daniel5151/blog/content/post/c-is-not-dependency-free.md

 +++
-title = "C Is Not Dependency Free" date = 2020-11-16 draft = false
-tags = ["c", "c++", "rust", "os", "no_std"]
+title = "The C Standard Library Is Not Dependency Free" date = 2020-11-16 draft = false tags = ["c", "c++", "rust", "os", "no_std"]